GrytsenkoDaria/Developstoday_project/README.md

 # Developstoday project

-[Developstoday_project](https://developstoday-project.herokuapp.com/)is a small and simple MVP where you can have a list of news and comments to a particular post.
+[Developstoday_project](https://developstoday-project.herokuapp.com/) is a small and simple MVP where you can take a look on a list of news and comments to a particular post.
-Authorized users can also create posts and upvote and comment on them.
+Authorized users can also create posts, as well as upvote and comment on them.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Here are some instructions to get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites